Last updated 7.20.2020

 How can I find additional presenters to join my session?

 This year, because we have extended our session proposal deadline, ALTA will not be able to publicize a list of sessions seeking additional participants.
-What you submit in the revised proposal form will be your final lineup and description.
-We encourage you to share your call for presenters on the ALTA Conferences Facebook page, on our member-only forums, or via the ALTAlk listserv if you are an ALTA member.
-You can renew your membership or become a member today!
+What you submitted in the revised proposal form will be your final lineup and description.

 Why can't I change my session lineup and description once the session has been accepted?